ESA-APEx/apex_documentation/interoperability/algohostingenv.md

 In the context of APEx, these will be executed as openEO batch jobs.
 The minimal requirements for an openEO backend to comply with in order to support this are described in the profile called [L1B-minimal-batch-jobs]( https://openeo.org/documentation/1.0/developers/profiles/api.html#l1b-minimal-batch-jobs ).

+#### Open Source UDP's

+For open source UDP's, APEx will use the 'openEO remote UDP extension', which is currently under review by the openEO community.
+This extension enables APEx to centrally store & manage the UDP definitions, using the execution platform only for the actual processing.
+This to ensure consistent management of UDP definitions, safeguarding them from loss if the execution platform is decommissioned.

+We assume that this is the default case, because ESA application projects have a strong preference for open source software.

+#### Private UDP's

 The specification of openEO allows platforms to expose custom processes, that behave exactly like openEO UDP's, but do not expose the underlying process graph.
 This situation may have 2 main causes: